nkayen/Instructional-Design/README.md

 # Instructional-Design
-This repository showcases the process and application of some of my work in Learning & Development (L&D), Instructional Design (ID), and curriculum development from 2008 until the present.
+This repository showcases the process and application of some of my work in Learning & Development (L&D), Instructional Design (ID), and curriculum development from 2005 until the present (2025).

 My projects emphasized scalable, measurable, and standardized learning solutions, demonstrating proficiency in both the agile Successive Approximation Model (SAM) and the foundational ADDIE Model.

 Original work or content cannot be shared due to the confidential nature of the content.
 <div>&nbsp;</div>

-## 1. PRIMARY CASE STUDY: Scalable L&D Strategy & Content Governance (6 years)
+## 1. PRIMARY CASE STUDY: Scalable L&D Strategy & Content Governance (2019-2025 6 years)
 **Scope:** Senior Technical Writer, Senior Learning & Development Strategist, Content Governance Lead for NTT DATA <br>
 **Description:** Led L&D transformation as the organization scaled rapidly (from 300 to 17,000+ employees) through mergers & aquisitions, requiring a unified, standardized training and knowledge infrastructure.<br>
 **Model:**: SAM and ADDIE